opendatacube/datacube-core/README.rst

 See the `user guide <http://agdc-v2.readthedocs.io/en/develop/>`__ for installation & usage of the datacube, and for documentation of the API.

+`Join our Slack <https://opendatacube.signup.team/>`__ if you need help setting up or using Data Cube Core.

 Requirements
 ============